tencent cloud

 consumer.subscribe(subscribedTopics);

-//Consume messages in loop.
+//Consume messages in loops.

 while (true) {